 Where do bad breath bacteria live?

-These bacteria can live anywhere in your mouth.
-But their favorite environment is the tongue, with its deep crevices and papillae, especially the back of the tongue, which is somewhat protected.
-The crevices around and between the teeth also provide a protected area.
-So cleaning your tongue and the crevices around your teeth is an important aid to cure bad breath.
+They also like to live on the tongue.
+The deep crevices and papillae there, especially on the back of the tongue, offer them protection.
+So cleaning your tongue can be an important aid to cure bad breath.
 If you have a tartar buildup, this also provides a hiding place for bacteria.
 This needs to be removed professionally.

-Do you have bad breath?
-You're so close to it and you're probably used to the smell.
+- Do you have bad breath?
+You’re so close to it and you’re probably used to the smell.
 Get an honest friend or perhaps a dental professional to answer the question for you.